It was 9:00am in Baghdad, the temperature was already 28 C!

 Inflamed and obstructed

-Meanwhile the other nurse returned with only a bronchodilator nebuliser.
-In apologetic tone they explained that a steroid nebuliser was not available!
+Meanwhile, the other nurse returned with only a bronchodilator nebuliser - not quite what the patient needed.
+In apologetic tone, they explained that a steroid nebuliser was not available!

-It's worth noting that the COVID treatment protocol used by the Iraqi Ministry of Health included providing COVID medications free to patients in ICU.
-Yet between workload and resources, the struggle became getting other essential drugs – like the ones needed by this lady – in the context of symptomatic management.
+The protocol used by the Iraqi Ministry of Health included providing COVID-19 medications free to patients in ICU.
+Yet, overstretched resources, the struggle became getting hold of other essential drugs – like the ones needed by this lady.

 The kindness of strangers